FAA orders fan blade inspections after pattern of engine-related failures

 “As these required inspections proceed, the FAA will review the results on a rolling basis,” the agency said in a statement, adding that it may also revise the requirements based on the investigation.

-Boeing said Tuesday evening it supports the move and “will work with our customers through the process.”
+Boeing said Tuesday evening that it supports the move and “will work with our customers through the process.”
 The company estimates there are 128 777s with the affected engines globally, with 69 in service and the rest in storage.

 United said it would comply with the order “to ensure all 52 of the impacted aircraft in our fleet meet our rigorous safety standards.”

 In February 2018, pilots on another United 777 — also headed to Honolulu with the same model engine — had to make an emergency landing after a fan blade broke and large pieces of engine coverings known as fan cowls sheared off.
-The National Transportation Safety Board found the fracture was likely the result of problems with Pratt & Whitney’s inspection process, which the company said it has since improved.
+The National Transportation Safety Board found that the fracture was probably the result of problems with Pratt & Whitney’s inspection process, which the company said it has since improved.

 Following the 2018 incident, the FAA ordered new and recurring inspections on the engines, based on how many times they had been used.
 The FAA said “these thresholds provide an acceptable level of safety,” according to the 2019 order.
-On Sunday, FAA Administrator Steve Dickson said the agency concluded “the inspection interval should be stepped up.”
+On Sunday, FAA Administrator Stephen Dickson said the agency concluded that “the inspection interval should be stepped up.”

 Tuesday’s order, known as an emergency airworthiness directive, requires an inspection process known as thermal acoustic imaging, or TAI, which is used to find cracks.
 It uses sound energy to create heat, and the resulting images are examined by inspectors, according to the NTSB.